rajdeep002-coder/HACKNOVATION-2.0/README.md

 Chart.js

-Backend
+Backend:

 Java

 Spring Boot

-Database
+Database:

 PostgreSQL

-Tools
+Development Tools:

 IntelliJ IDEA

-Git & GitHub
+Git and GitHub

--> How It Works

-User submits an HTTP request.
+6. Implemented Features

+NeuralShield currently includes the following implemented features:

+Real-time SQL Injection detection

+Real-time XSS detection

+Rule-based pattern matching engine

+Automatic blocking of malicious requests

+Severity classification (Low, Medium, High, Critical)

+Confidence score calculation

+Secure storage of attack logs

+Dashboard-based analytics and visualization

+Admin authentication system

+Log export functionality

+7. Working Mechanism

+An HTTP request is submitted to the system.

+The Spring Boot backend forwards the request to the WAF detection engine.

-The WAF engine analyzes the request using predefined detection rules.
+The detection engine evaluates the request using predefined attack patterns.

-If malicious patterns are found:
+If malicious content is detected:

 The request is blocked.

-Severity and confidence are calculated.
+Severity level is assigned.

+Confidence score is calculated.

-The attack is logged in PostgreSQL.
+Attack details are stored in PostgreSQL.

-Dashboard updates with real-time statistics.
+The dashboard updates in real time to reflect new attack data.

+8. Advantages of the System

+Provides real-time web attack detection

+Offers automatic blocking instead of passive logging

+Ensures centralized monitoring

+Maintains structured and searchable attack logs

+Designed with scalable architecture

+Suitable for small and medium-scale applications

--> Future Scope
+9. Future Enhancements

+Planned future improvements include:

 Machine learning-based anomaly detection

-IP tracking and rate limiting
+IP tracking and reputation analysis

-Bot detection system
+Rate limiting and bot detection

 Cloud-based SaaS deployment

-Multi-tenant architecture
+Multi-tenant enterprise architecture

--> Project Presentation

-You can download the project presentation here:

-Download NeuralShield PPT

--> Viva Documentation

-Detailed viva file available here:

-View Viva File

--> Conclusion
+10. Conclusion

-NeuralShield transforms web security from passive logging into proactive protection.
-It provides real-time detection, automatic blocking, and centralized monitoring in a scalable and affordable architecture.
+NeuralShield is a scalable and practical Web Application Firewall that provides real-time detection and blocking of common web attacks.

+By combining rule-based detection, structured logging, and centralized analytics, it offers a secure and manageable solution for web application protection.
+The modular architecture allows future enhancements and scalability.